 CHACMULTUN- Yucatan, Mexico

-Chacmultun is an early Pre-Classic site located in the Puuc area southwest of the town of Tekax.
+Chacmultun is an early Pre-Classic archaeological zone located in the Puuc area southwest of the town of Tekax.
 Its name means “Red Stone Mounds” in Yucatek Maya.
 This is in reference to the light pink color of the structures brought about by certain micro-organisms that reside within the stones’ surface.
 Its original name is unknown.

 There are four main groups of structures that were built upon low hills and artificial terraces.
 The groups face onto a low-lying area that runs between them.
 While no stelae or other hieroglyphic writing has been discovered so far at the site to identify its rulers, it is thought that it had trade and political relationships with other Puuc area sites.